(Disclosure: Some of the links below may be affiliate links)

 - The justice fees for the experts

 Each legal protection insurance has a maximum until which they will cover you or not.
 Above the maximum, you will have to cover the fees yourself.
-Generally, the maximum is around a million CF. Some have a deductible, although it seems that most policies will have zero deductible.
+Generally, the maximum is around a million CF. Some have a deductible, although most policies will have zero deductible.

 It is essential to know that legal protection insurance will not protect you against the judgment itself.
 For instance, if you are condemned to pay 10’000 CHF in damage, your legal protection insurance will not cover that.
 They will cover all the fees covered before, whether you win or lose, but nothing of the settlement.